4.9-Stars

 Are all surge protectors designed to last the same amount of time?

 No, not all surge protectors are made equal.
-The lifespan of a surge protector depends on several factors, including its quality, how many joules it can absorb, and its exposure to power surges.
+A surge protector’s lifespan depends on several factors, including its quality, how many joules it can absorb, and its exposure to power surges.
 Premium surge protectors with higher joule ratings tend to last longer as they can handle more energy without failing.

 How can I tell if my surge protector needs to be replaced?